Becoming a childminder

 • Congratulations you are now a registered childminder

-• The Harrow Early Years Team are available to support you prior to Ofsted re-visiting
+• The Harrow Early Years Team are available to support you before Ofsted re-visiting

 Not suitable